fhoedemakers/smsplus64/README.md

 Built with [Libdragon](https://github.com/DragonMinded/libdragon)

-The emulator code is ported from [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES)
+The emulator code is a port of smsPlus.

 ## How to use on an EverDrive-64 X7 on real hardware.